shzhe02/cornerboxes/content/misc/exchange/3/index.md

 This schedule was created with a student-created website called [NUSmods](https://nusmods.com), which looks way better than EduRec, which is what NUS has for course management.

 Yes, I also planned for as few exams as possible to lighten the workload towards the end of the semester.
 I also tried to cluster as many sessions as possible together to maximize the amount of time blocks I have for concentrated work in one of my accommodation's seminar/reading rooms.

+# About Courses at NUS

+(edited 1st of March, 2023)

+Courses here consist of 1 to 3 parts: lectures (recitations), tutorials, and labs.
+Lectures are either used to introduce new concepts to students or as recitations where the last week's worth of material is summarized and/or reviewed (in the case of a flipped classroom course configuration).
+Tutorials are like walkthroughs for questions that relate to the course material or are past exam questions.
+It's more like a practical version of a lecture.
+Labs are where students need to actually complete exercises with or without assistance.

+Labs and tutorials are intended to have more student discussion, but usually the classroom tends to be quite quiet.
+Locals usually do not actively participate in classes (lectures/labs/tuts) unless there is merit or the group size is small and they are familiar with the student/professor in charge.
+I heard that this is due to active class participation causing others to think you are a smartass.

+The course material for my courses seem to be heavily reused for many years with minor tweaks.
+That said, the course material doesn't seem to be bad, as the explanations are quite straightforward.
+CS2100 and ME2102 in particular are very well-made courses in my opinion, but I might be biased as I had knowledge of the topics prior to taking the courses.